top of page

 • 4 min read

-Many people coming into therapy right now aren’t asking, “What’s wrong with me?”They’re asking, “How am I supposed to be okay when the world feels like this?”
+Many people entering therapy today aren’t asking, “What’s wrong with me?”
+Instead, they’re asking, “How am I supposed to be okay when the world feels like this?”
+This question resonates deeply in our current political climate.

 Feeling anxious, angry, numb, hopeless, or exhausted right now is not a personal failure.
 It is a reasonable response to living in an unsafe and uncertain environment.